PatilSwarali/Swarali/index.md

 ### Welcome to my homepage.

-I am an undergraduate student in Physics at the Indian Institute of Science Education and Research, Thiruvananthapuram.
-I am currently working on a project in cosmology.
-I am interested in studying the cosmic microwave background, neutron stars and star forming activities outside our galaxy.
+I am expecting to graduate with a BS-MS in Physics from the Indian Institute of Science Education and Research, Thiruvananthapuram.
+For my master's thesis, I worked on a project in cosmology.
+I am interested in studying neutron stars, the cosmic microwave background and star forming activities outside our galaxy.

+*I am an incoming graduate student at the West Virginia University.